torvalds/linux/Documentation/filesystems/ubifs.rst

 The authors of UBIFS believe, that it is possible to develop UBI2 which would scale logarithmically as well.
 UBI2 would support the same API as UBI, but it would be binary incompatible to UBI.
-So UBIFS would not need to be changed to use UBI2
+So UBIFS would analt need to be changed to use UBI2